Roadw2k/Basic-Gold-Tracker/README.md

 A: The addon will record your starting gold as a baseline without adding it to "earned" statistics.

 **Q: Can I reset my statistics?**
 A: Yes!
-Click the "Reset Stats" button in the window, right-click the minimap icon, or use `/gt reset`.
+Use `/gt reset` or do it from the GUI.

 **Q: Does this affect game performance?**
 A: No!
 GoldTracker is extremely lightweight and only updates when your gold changes.